 *Just remember to take the meat off the skewer 🙂

-Another thing I love about this recipe is the versality!
-You can eat it as a chicken souvlaki pita (which is my favorite way as shown above) or on a bed of vegetables, rice, cauliflower rice or with Greek Style Potatoes.
+Another thing I love about this recipe is its versatility!
+You can eat it as a chicken souvlaki pita (which is my favorite way as shown above) or on a bed of vegetables (you can add in a little light feta cheese too), Greek rice, cauliflower rice, or with Greek Style Potatoes.

 🧂 Souvlaki Seasoning